mybonk/mybonk-wiki/docs/INSTALLATION.md

-- **One MY₿ONK orchestrator machine:**
+- **One MY₿ONK orchestrator:**
   This machine is used to orchestrate your fleet of MY₿ONK consoles, it is essentially a Linux with a few additional software installed including the Nix package manager.
 - **One MY₿ONK console:**
   This machine runs the [MY₿ONK stack](/docs/MYBONK_stack.md) on NixOS.
-It is setup once and its configuration can be updated remotly using MY₿ONK orchestrator machine.
+It is setup once and its configuration can be updated remotly using MY₿ONK orchestrator.

 ### Terminology
 - '````#````' stands for '````$ sudo````'